-The data controller of your personal information is the McDonald’s entity in the jurisdiction where your personal information is collected.
-Please note that in some countries, there may be an additional entity that is the data controller.
-Please refer to the applicable country specific addendum for more information regarding the data controller of your personal information.
+The data controller of your personal information is the McDonald’s entity in the jurisdiction where your personal information is collected (“we” or “us”).
+Please refer to the applicable country specific addendum for more information.

-If you are a customer in a country not listed above, please visit the country’s McDonald’s website for the applicable privacy statement.
-You can find McDonald’s country websites here.
+If you are a customer in a country not listed above, please visit the country’s McDonald’s website for the applicable Privacy Statement.

 Many of our restaurants are owned and operated by franchisees, who are independent businessmen and women.
-This privacy statement does not apply to our franchisees or to websites or mobile apps they operate.
-Please see our franchisees’ privacy notices for information on how they use customer information.
+This Privacy Statement does not apply to our franchisees or to websites or mobile apps that they operate.
+Please reference our franchisees’ privacy notices for information on how they collect and use customer information.

 - Information We Collect

 - How We Use The Information We Collect

 - How We Share The Information We Collect

 - Your Choices and Rights

 - Use Of Our Online Services And Other Technology

 - Links To Other Websites And Social Media